Undi95/abliteration/README.md

   --scan-all            Perform calculations for all layers.
 Cannot be used with --layer or --layer-fraction --layer               Perform calculations for a specific layer.
 Cannot be used with --layer-fraction or --scan-all --layer-fraction      Fraction of layers to use for refusal_dir calculation.
-Cannot be used with --layer or --scan-all
+Cannot be used with --layer or --scan-all --resume              Resume from previously calculated layers when using --scan-all
 ```

 ## Credits